jeffhandley/jeffhandley.github.io/aboutme.md

 ## Microsoft

 Many folks know of me from my time at Microsoft.
 I was the Engineering Manager for the NuGet Package manager, WCF RIA Services, ASP.NET Web Pages, Razor, and a few other projects.
 I helped open-source the Silverlight SDK and RIA Services.
-And I led NuGet from being a small open-source side project to shipping as part of Visual Studio, building a team around it along the way.
+I led NuGet from being a small open-source project to shipping as part of Visual Studio, building a team around it along the way.

 While at Microsoft, I was the lead developer of the validation validation features built into the .NET Framework's `System.ComponentModel.DataAnnotations` namespace.
 My work included `IValidatableObject`, `ValidationResult`, `ValidationContext`, and `Validator`, among other implementation details introduced in .NET 4.0.
 Those features delivered validation functionality into ASP.NET MVC, ASP.NET Web Forms, WCF RIA Services, Silverlight, and WPF.